m-bain/whisperX/MACOS_INSTALLER.md

    the warning is cosmetic; a full ASR+align transcription completes.
 Follow-up: suppress the warning, or bundle the FFmpeg dylibs + fix rpaths if any path ever needs torchcodec.
-4. **No `Developer ID Application` cert yet** — the installed certs (Apple Development, iPhone Distribution) can't notarize a macOS app.
-Real sign + notarize + the clean-VM Gatekeeper run + the Developer-ID re-check of landmine 1 are **blocked** until that cert is created in team `Q8HKVK78G9`.
+4. **No `Developer ID Application` cert yet** — only Apple Development + iPhone Distribution are installed, and **only the team Account Holder** can create a Developer ID cert (Admin role can't; see `ZERTIFIKAT-ANLEITUNG.de.md`).
+Apple Development signing already covers local/internal testing (and proved landmine 1 under a real signature), so the *only* things still blocked are **notarization + stapling**, the **clean-VM quarantined Gatekeeper run**, and the Developer-ID re-check of landmine 1.
+Interim option: notarize test builds under a personal Developer ID via the env-overridable `MANUSCRIPT_TEAM_ID`/`MANUSCRIPT_BUNDLE_ID`.

 ## ML-on-macOS landmines